cuulee/contextablejs/README.md

 ctx.defineModel('User', userSchema); // -> User
 ```

-Let's take a common scenario and imagine that we write an [Express](http://expressjs.com) route handler, a [Koa](http://koajs.com) controller or maybe a [GraphQL](https://github.com/graphql/graphql-js) mutation, which will save user data into a database.
+Let's take a common scenario and imagine that we are writing an [Express](http://expressjs.com) route handler, a [Koa](http://koajs.com) controller or maybe a [GraphQL](https://github.com/graphql/graphql-js) mutation, which will save user into a database.
 We need to first validate the input, save the input data to a database and then respond with the created object or with a nicely formatted error.
 Here is how the code will look like.

 ```js
 let User = ctx.getModel('User');